stianjsu/messeption/messeption/readme.md

 # User stories

-## write posts (User story 1)
+## Write posts (User story 1)
-An individual wishes to be able to express his opinion on a certain topic anonymously, and to have that opinion saved.
+An individual wants to express his opinion on a certain topic anonymously, and to have that opinion saved.
 Aditionally he wishes to have his opinions organized in an easy and readable manner.

 ### Important details for reading